You probably have a lot of questions, right? To help you find your solutions and answers, please browse through the following options:

 Your toothbrush will not clean between the teeth, and the bacteria and food particles that collect there are a major cause of bad breath.
 So, if you don’t floss, don’t count on fresh breath.

 Different foods, of course, can affect your breath.
 Garlic and onions are notorious for giving off offensive odors.
-But what most people don’t realize is that foods like corn chips, alcoholic beverages and peanuts can cause mouth odors too.
+But what most people don’t realize is that foods like corn chips, alcoholic beverages and peanuts can also cause mouth odors.

 Smoking is one of the worst causes of bad breath.
 The odor of smoke stays with people longer than any other we know.
 Brushing, flossing, and mouth rinses cannot hide the odor of smoking, onions or garlic.
 These must slowly be eliminated by the body before the odor disappears.